avinashdharan/avinashdharan.com/content/about.md

 ---

 Hi there!
 I'm Avinash.
+I'm
-I'm a Site reliability engineer by profession and I enjoy tinkering around with Technology.
-Homelaber
+I'm a Site reliability engineer by profession and I enjoy tinkering around with Technology. ber

-For my professional credentials , please refer to my LinkedIn page.
+For my professional credentials , please refer to my [LinkedIn page](https://www.linkedin.com/in/avinashdharan/).